-A blog entry by Little Blue Bottle inspired me to echo her sentiments about her thoughts on the term “self-care” and how it’s perfectly fine to be just an average person.
+A blog entry by Little Blue Bottle inspired me to echo her sentiments about her thoughts on the term “self-care” and how it’s perfectly fine to be just a mediocre person.
 That post spoke about how self-care is something necessary because we’re relentlessly chasing after something when in fact we shouldn’t even need it if we’re content being an ordinary someone.
-Bu sadly, in a digital era where images of perfect lives are dominating our feeds, we’re led to believe that we’re only capable of happiness if we can recreate the same scene—if we could only be like ‘that person’; if we could have that; if only I’m as pretty as her; if only…
+But sadly, in a digital era where images of perfect lives are dominating our feeds, we’re led to believe that we’re only capable of happiness if we can recreate the same scene—if we could only be like ‘that person’; if only we could have that; if only I’m as pretty as her; if only…

 So we go on this blind pursuit of what we think will complete us, measuring ourselves against the benchmarks of what others define as success.
 For me, at some point, I even thought that being busy was a badge of honor!